5Amogh/questionnaire-player/README.md

 Navigate to `projects/questionnaire-app` and Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+In-case the changes have been done in the library, after successful build by `npm run build-web-comp` the changes would automatically reflect in the app as well.

 ## Webcomponent

 In our angular.json file, we have included the web component script under the "scripts" section (projects -> questionnaire-app -> architect -> build).
 This script is responsible for adding the questionnaire player web component functionality to our demo application.